coolmeia/solutio/README.md

 # Solutio

-Your idea - Our solution...
+Your idea - Our solutions.
 Cooperation is the new revolution!

 Join people with same ideas as you.